KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 ## This is my Portfolio 5 Project regarding the Code Institute's Diploma in Software Development (E-commerce Applications).

-Fully responsive e-commerce application built with: Django Framework, Python3, JavaScript and jQuery (AJAX).
+Fully responsive e-commerce application built with: Django 4.0 Framework, Python3, JavaScript and jQuery (AJAX).
 Bootstrap4 as a front-end framework.
 Deployed on Heroku.
+Database hosted via AWS S3 Bucket.
 Stripe payments - including webhooks.
 Saving bag on the session.
 Google social accounts authorization with OAuth/django-allauth.
 User registration with required email confirmation.